- When will I find out if I am being offered a scholarship or need-based aid?

 I chose Education as my first-choice major but my letter says my major is “Education Exploratory Track.”
 Why?

 Students interested in teaching must complete a major appropriate to their particular license (early childhood, elementary or secondary education).
 Once you finish your undergraduate degree, you may apply to a post-baccalaureate program at UMass Amherst or elsewhere to prepare for licensure.
-The Education Exploratory Track, part of the university's new Exploratory Track Program, is for students interested in education as a career path in a variety of settings (e.g., formal, informal or international).
+The university's new Exploratory Track Program is for students interested in education as a career path in a variety of settings (e.g., formal, informal or international).

 I was admitted to my first-choice major.
 However, I think I would like to change my major now.
 Is this possible?

 If you would like to change your major, send an email to the Admissions Office as soon as possible.
+We will review all requests between April 1-15 and respond before May 1.
 Please note that you may have to meet certain academic requirements if you are requesting a competitive major.
+If a major is already "closed," no requests into it will be reviewed.

 What does it mean to be admitted to my second-choice major (or to the Exploratory Track Program)?
 Can I eventually enter my first-choice major?